jack829/whack-a-mole/README.md

 * `node >= v8.6`
 * NPM

-* Note: checkout the branch `without-webpack` to skip the following steps
+* Note: checkout the branch `without-webpack` for an earlier version that skips the following steps

 ### Steps:
 1. From the command line, clone the repo